 Kids get excited about decorating eggs with origami papers thanks to their beautiful shiny colors.
-An origami paper is available in many different colors.
-It is much easier to work with, and its size is perfect for normal-size egg forms.
+Origami paper is available in many different colors.
+It is much easier to work with, and its size is perfect for normal-sized egg forms.

 Dye your egg by adding 25 drops of food coloring to a cup of hot water and a teaspoon of white vinegar.
 Next, dip the eggs.
 Make sure you add enough water to cover your eggs.
 To achieve a lighter color, do not stint on the food coloring.